JTS Frequently Asked Questions

 E. Algorithms

 Many of the details of JTS algorithms (particularly in the areas of performance and robustness) are unique to JTS.
-However, the general design of the algorithms for computing spatial predicates and spatial overlay follow a generally accepted strategy for computing with 2-dimensional planar linear topological structures.
+However, the design of the algorithms for computing spatial predicates and spatial overlay follow a generally-accepted strategy for computing with 2-dimensional planar linear topological structures.
 Some papers which present similar approaches are:

-Is there a skeletonization algorithm with works with JTS?
+E2.
+Is there a skeletonization algorithm which works with JTS?

 Yes.
 See the Refractions Research Skeletonizer